elbiop/chemeq/README.md

   1            3     H2O  0  2  1       18.015</pre>

-  An equation can be created with their indexes to test if it is balanced.
+  An equation can be created with their indexes to test<br>
+  if it is balanced.
 If it is not it can be balanced later.
 <pre>  >>> eq = equation("CuS + 8HNO3 = CuSO4 + 8NO2 + 4H2O")
   >>> eq.is_balanced